-Foreign currency exposure, including the net notional amount of foreign currency derivative positions, is shown in Note 22(B)(b) for the key foreign exchange exposures.
+Foreign currency exposure is shown in Note 22(B)(b) for the key foreign exchange exposures.

 The carrying value of financial instruments expected to be settled within 12 months (after taking into account valuation allowances, where applicable) is not considered to be materially different from the fair value.